radhika2722/HowdyHack2020/README.md

   <h3 align="center">iGotYourBack</h3>

   <p align="center">
-    Radhika watches your back so you don't have to
+    We watch your back so you don't have to
     <br />
     <a href="https://github.com/wes-myers/HowdyHack2020"><strong>Explore the docs »</strong></a>
     <br />